renpy/renpy/sphinx/source/incompatible.rst

 8.1.0 / 7.6.0
 -------------

+**Android** Android has been changed so that the ``android.keystore`` file and ``bundle.keystore`` file are expected to be found in the project's base directory, and not in the rapt directory.
+This allows projects to be built with different keys, and helps ensure the same keys are used with multiple Android versions.

+The android configuration file has been renamed from ``.android.json`` to ``android.json``.
+Ren'Py will automatically create the new file if the old exists.

 **Dialogue history** Dialogue is now present in the history list (and hence the history screen) during the statement in which the dialogue is shown.
 Previously, it was only present at the end of the